lickx/oscollar-dev/README.md

 If you are looking to directly convert or upgrade existing v3 collars for OpenSim, you can use the oscollar3 branch which should be 100% compatible with the last v3 version in Second Life.
 We haven't made a transmuter tool yet to convert a v3 collar to v6.

-A ready made standard OpenCollar for both branches can be be aquired at the OsGrid Sim 'Oaks Woods' in the store IXstatic (hypergrid: hg.osgrid.org:80:Oaks Woods).
+A ready made standard OpenCollar for both branches can be be aquired at the OsGrid Sim ['Kinky Hub'](http://opensimworld.com/hop/77066-Kinky-Hub).
 Creators can use this standard collar as a technical reference for making new products.